morgana-x/Classicube-Corpses/README.md

 # Classicube-Corpses
 Corpses spawn where a player dies.
-Can only be one corpse at a time.
+Can only be one corpse per player at a time.
 ```
 punload corpse
 pcompile corpse